Hiking & Backpacking Mosquito Bite Prevention & Treatment

 Some common mosquito-borne infections include malaria, dengue fever, chikungunya, the zika virus, and yellow fever, all of which can prove fatal if not treated correctly.
-The prominence of these infections varies around the globe, and to confuse matters there are various types of mosquito which are active at different times of year and different times of day in different regions.
+The prominence of these infections varies around the globe, and to confuse matters there are various types of mosquito that are active at different times of the year and different times of day in different regions.

 In Africa, for example, the mosquitoes responsible for the transmission of malaria tend to do their biting late at night, whereas in South America and Asia malarial mosquitoes prefer late afternoons and evenings.
-Mosquitoes that transmit other diseases such as the zika virus, yellow fever, and dengue fever, on the other hand, prefer daytime dining and strike mostly between sunrise and sunset.
+Mosquitoes that transmit other diseases such as the Zika virus, yellow fever, and dengue fever, on the other hand, prefer daytime dining and strike mostly between sunrise and sunset.

 In Europe and North America, where mosquitoes are not malarial but retain their capacity to drive victims utterly cuckoo nonetheless, mozzers do most of their man-munching in the hours just after dusk.
 In the U.S., mosquitoes are responsible for the second most common vector-borne disease, the West Nile virus.

 Avoid Mosquito Season

 Certain parts of the world at certain times of year become epicenters of mosquito activity.
 Just as with the weather, these areas will have a ‘mosquito season’ in which the little terrors are rife and at their most peckish.
 As part of your larger-scale planning, be sure to avoid these times of year if at all possible — otherwise, be extra prepared to become nibble-fodder for swarms of airborne piranhas.